danpersa/tech.zalando.com/posts/2015-03-25-how-zalando-used-bayesian-statistics-to-find-free-money.rst

 .. image: warehouse.png

-Everyone likes free money--and when you’re running a huge business like Zalando, finding free money by making your systems more efficient can mean saving *millions* of Euros.
-That’s why I’m excited to tell you that the Zalando Data Intelligence team has recently found some free money.
+Everyone likes to save money--and when you’re running a huge business like Zalando, saving money by making your systems more efficient can mean saving *millions* of Euros.
+That’s why I’m excited to tell you that the Zalando Data Intelligence team recently found a way to save us piles of money.
 In this post, I’ll tell you how.

 ..
 TEASER_END